burtonsamograd/sxc/README.md

 Utilities
 ---------

-A wrapper script 'sxcc' is provided to simplify building and compilation of program sources into an executable.
+A wrapper script 'sxcc.sh' is provided to simplify building and compilation of program sources into an executable.

 --